Previous Post: Day 6 – From Just Below The Forks To Macpherson Lake

 - Time: 9:30 to 3:50

-- Portages/Rapids: portaged all except the second set coming into Stonehenge Lake and first set on the South Channel
+- Portages/Rapids: portaged all except the second set coming into Stonehenge Lake and the first set on the South Channel.

 A late start this day with a change of plans.
-Given the weather – overcast with probable rain coming our way – the idea of portaging up into Dry Lake and checking out the viewpoint at the SW corner of the lake was scrapped, as was making use of the one campsite on the lake.
-Instead, we figured we’d start our descent of the Lady Evelyn’s South Channel instead.
+Given the weather – overcast with definite rain coming our way – the idea of portaging up into Dry Lake and checking out the viewpoint at the SW corner of the lake was scrapped, as was making use of the one campsite on the lake.
+Instead, we figured we’d start our descent of the Lady Evelyn’s South Channel.

-At the bottom of Macpherson Lake is a short 70-meter boney set of rapids, and a late-season boulder garden impossible to float down.
-[In the Wilson guidebook it seems to be his Rapid #7 – a CII whose “character varies greatly with flow”.
-He gives it the name “Twist & Shout”.]
+At the bottom of Macpherson Lake is a short 70-meter boney set of rapids and a late-season boulder garden impossible to float down.
+[In the Wilson guidebook, it is his Rapid #7 – a CII whose “character varies greatly with flow”.
+He gives it the name “Twist & Shout.”]

 We stuck to river left and spent ten minutes lining down to a spot where we could hop back in.
-Here is a shot looking back up at those rapids; it has Max is getting his Etrex 20 set for the next waypoint.
+Here is a shot looking back up at those rapids.
+Max is getting comfortable after setting the next waypoint on his Etrex 20!

 Below Macpherson Lake is Stonehenge Lake – and leading into Stonehenge are a couple of rapids, the first of which we lined on river right; they are followed by a middle section which we floated down.
 We then just continued floating down the bottom set.
 It was a bumpy ride!
 See the satellite image below for a better idea of the situation.